)}

 Anti-pattern 5: Confusing PTaaS subscription cost with point-in-time engagement cost

 A founder comparing Cobalt.io or BreachLock PTaaS subscriptions against boutique point-in-time engagements is comparing two different procurement models.
-PTaaS subscriptions typically require multi-engagement annual commitment (USD 50,000 to USD 100,000+ per year) and amortize across continuous scanning plus scheduled manual tests.
+PTaaS subscriptions are usually sold as an annual commitment covering multiple engagements, and amortize across continuous scanning plus scheduled manual tests.
+Ask each PTaaS vendor for the annual figure at your scope; most do not publish it.
 A point-in-time boutique engagement (Cybersecify Startup INR 74,999 or Growth INR 1,79,999) is a single engagement deliverable with no annual commitment.
 PTaaS economics fit Series B+ SaaS with continuous engagement cadence.
 Point-in-time engagements fit Series A SaaS with first-pentest or annual-pentest cadence.
 Picking PTaaS for a once-a-year pentest need is overbuying.
 Picking point-in-time for a continuous quarterly-cadence need is underbuying.
 The fix: match procurement model to engagement cadence.

 Sharp recommendations